 Susan joined the foundation in 2005, after a variety of technology and communications-related positions at Chicago nonprofits.
 She has a keen interest in using technology, data, and communications to advance philanthropy and the non-profit sector.

-Susan was a 2017-18 Change Leaders in Philanthropy Fellow, through Grantmakers for Effective Organizations.
+A native of the City of Chicago, Susan earned a Bachelor of Arts in electronic media arts from DePaul University.
+She was a 2017-18 Change Leaders in Philanthropy Fellow, through Grantmakers for Effective Organizations.
 An active member and volunteer of PEAK Grantmaking, she served as co-chair of its Midwest Chapter from 2009 to 2012.
-Susan earned a Bachelor of Arts degree in electronic media arts from DePaul University.
-She is an avid photographer and kayaker, and mom of a school-age son.
+Outside the office, she is an avid photographer who has shown in venues across the country.
+She enjoys spending time outdoors, especially via kayak, and exploring the world with her school-age son.

 David assumed leadership of the foundation in January 2013.
 For 20 years prior he worked with the Southern Environmental Law Center (SELC), where he led major legislative, litigation and agency policy initiatives involving land use, transportation, air quality, water resources and natural area protection in six southeastern states.
 His work included collaborating with the foundation and other partners on conservation strategies in coastal South Carolina.
 Throughout his career, he has served on a number of nonprofit boards and government advisory commissions.